ether/etherpad-lite/doc/api/http_api.md

 ### Authentication

-Authentication works via an OAuth token that is sent with each request as a post parameter.
+Authentication works via an OAuth token that is sent with each request as an Authorization header, i.e. `Authorization: Bearer YOUR_TOKEN`.
 You can add new clients that can sign in via the API by adding new entries to the sso section in the settings.json.

 #### Example for browser login clients